-- Why now?
-Just as opportunity and good fortune meets us unexpectedly, so does calamity and misfortune.
+Just as opportunity and good fortune meets us unexpectedly, so can calamity and misfortune.
 Life is known to throw complications our way when we least expect them.
-The most important thing to remember in such a case is that the timing does not matter.
-It may have happened a month ago or a month from the present.
-Hold the bull by its horns and work on resolving your issues today, rather that falling into the abyss of self-pity and despair.
+Timing does not matter.
+Always be prepared to hold the bull by its horns.

 While psychology is not my field of expertise, my own life experiences led me to share my thoughts on this issue which affects us all.
-In conclusion, I would like to share these three tips as a summary of how fight the stress and fear which can ultimately lead to despair, dejection and despondence:
+I would like to share these tips as a summary of how to fight the stress and fear which can ultimately lead to despair, dejection and despondence: